MINNESOTA VOICE & SPEECH CLINIC is a specialty medical practice in speech/language pathology.

 - Fluency Disorders (stuttering, blocking, stammering): These disorders may arise in early childhood or early school age.
 While no

-"cure" has been developed, therapy can be effective in helping to facilitate ease of communication, reduce speaking stress, and help to develop understanding within the family and peer
+"cure" has been developed, therapy can be effective in helping to facilitate ease of communication, reduce speaking stress, and help to develop understanding within the family and peer group.

 - Teenage Speech and Language Disorders.
 Most often these are problems that were not addressed with or did not respond well to speech